PeteGozz/slim/README.md

 -----

-    To launch slim, execute the slim binary, followed by the -d option if you want it to run as a daemon in the background (recommended)
+    To launch slim, execute the slim binary, followed by the -d option
+	to run as a daemon.

-    Enter username and password to login.
+    Enter _username_ and _password_ to login.

-    *The ~/.xinitrc file is executed by default*, so be sure to have a working
+    *Your ~/.xinitrc file is executed by default*, so be sure to have a working
     .xinitrc file in your home.
     (see the config file)
+	There is an example xinitrc.sample included with the source code.

     Special "usernames"
     (commands configurable in the config file)::